Ralph Waldo Emerson

 If you’re still unsure though, then choose to follow your core value.
 They will help you take that first step, and then from there just follow your heart; just follow the whispers that stem from the answers you gave to each of these six pillars.

 Over time you will meet new people, experience new things, learn new skills, expose yourself to new knowledge and information.
-You may also face tremendous setbacks and adversity that exposes your weaknesses, strengthens your character, and builds emotional resilience.
+You may also face tremendous setbacks and adversity that exposes your weaknesses and strengthens your character and builds emotional resilience.
 All these things are nothing more but guideposts along your journey.
 They will help you find that one path; that one path that makes your heart sing; that leads you toward your life’s purpose.